kirillzhosul/gofra/docs/index.md

-# Gofra
+# Gofra [beta]

 **A Stack-based compiled programming language.**

-**The project is made for FUN and educational purposes!
-Don`t expect anything cool from it and just try/contribute.**
+**The project is made not for competing with other languages, rather it is another incomplete language almost same like others.**

 ## Overview
 Gofra is a **concatenative** (stack-based) programming language that compiles to native code.